yandex-cloud/yc-serverless-live-debug/README.md

 > Don't forget to add `.live-debug` dir to `.gitignore`

 ## Usage
-All requests to cloud `stub` function will come to config's handler.
+All requests to cloud `stub` function will come to local handler.
-Inside handler you can setup routing for your needs.
+Inside handler you can setup any routing for your needs.

 #### Debug single function
 To debug single function you can just assign handler in config: